appscode/blog/content/post/kubedb-v2024.11.18/index.md

 - `EnterpriseCore`: Uses the Enterprise Edition Core.
 - `<valid product id>`: Uses the edition associated with the specified product ID.

 - In addition, the `ACCEPT_EULA` environment variable is required to confirm your acceptance of the [End-User Licensing Agreement](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-environment-variables?view=sql-server-ver16#environment-variables:~:text=ACCEPT_EULA,SQL%20Server%20image.).
-It must be set to "Y" to allow the SQL Server container to run.
+It must be set, to allow the SQL Server container to run.

 **Example YAML Configuration**: